Refactor backlog

 - Zero adapter overhead when monitoring package is not used.

-[ ] 78.4 Add management API contracts and versioning (Risk: HIGH)
+[x] 78.4 Add management API contracts and versioning (Risk: HIGH)

-- Create org.hestiastore.management.api.* DTOs:
+- Create org.hestiastore.monitoring.json.api.* DTOs:

 ConfigPatchRequest, ErrorResponse.